Arnottjwr/Research-Projects/README.md

-# Papers
+# Research Projects
-Reporsitory of Personal Research Projects
+A collection of unpublished personal research projects.

 ## A Mathematical Analysis of the Electric Guitar
 Undergraduate Dissertation written at the the University of St Andrews during the 2023-24 academic year under supervision from Dr Andrew Wright.